 You can also practice our Data Analytics challenge to further hone your skills.

 Tesla may ask behavioral questions to assess how you handle specific situations, work in teams, and overcome challenges.
-Try to practice as much example questions as possible so you can answer the behavioral question confidently.
+Practice as many example questions as possible to answer the behavioral question confidently.

 Don’t forget to check out and practice our Top 25 Data Analyst Behavioral Interview Questions to ensure you’re well-prepared.